 Twist a red and white pipe cleaner.
 Then bend the top to form a candy-cane shape.
 Can be used as a tree ornament.

-Thread red and white beads in an AB pattern onto a pipe cleaner.
+Thread red and white beads or tri-beads in an AB pattern onto a pipe cleaner.
+Bend the ends to hold the beads on the pipe cleaner.
 Then bend the top to form a candy-cane shape.
 Place by the hook of the candy cane on a Christmas tree.

 Warning: Children under the age of three should not participate in activities in which small pieces are involved.